Need help with your Discussion

 Human trafficking generates a considerable profit.

 As stated by the International Labor Organization, the industry of human trafficking can generate a profit of one hundred and fifty billion dollars annually (Gozdziak, 2005).
-Sixty-seven percent of that money is usually generated from commercial sex exploitation, and the remaining thirty-three percent is made from forced economic exploitation like agricultural and domestic work.
+Sixty-seven percent of that money is usually caused by commercial sex exploitation, and the remaining thirty-three percent is made from forced economic exploitation like agricultural and domestic work.
 This practice has been known to be the fastest growing and comes second in the industry of criminality after drug trafficking.

 Poverty, war, natural disasters, and a search for a better life

 The perpetrators of human trafficking often look for individuals that are vulnerable to coercion into the industry of human trafficking (Gozdziak, 2005).
-Those individuals are mostly migrants who flee from their birth countries either due to natural disasters, economic hardships, political instability, or conflict.
+Those individuals are mostly migrants who flee their birth countries due to natural disasters, economic hardships, political instability, or conflict.
 Population displacement increases the emotional vulnerability of individuals, and they mostly lack the financial means to protect themselves, and due to this, they are subjected to human trafficking.

 Summarize who the victims of human trafficking are

-According to the ILO, the estimated number of human trafficking victims globally is 40.3 million, with hundreds of thousands in the U.S (Simeunovic-Patic, 2011).
-Human trafficking victims in the United States are both women and men, children and adults, foreigners and U.S citizens, and the United States law classifies human trafficking victims into three populations:
+According to the ILO, the estimated number of human trafficking victims globally is 40.3 million, with hundreds of thousands in the U.S. (Simeunovic-Patic, 2011).
+Human trafficking victims in the United States are both women and men, children and adults, foreigners and U.S citizens and the United States law classifies human trafficking victims into three populations:

 • Children under eighteen years induced into prostitution

 There is no identified profile for the victims: It occurs to minors and adults in suburban, rural, or urban communities throughout the country (Simeunovic-Patic, 2011).
 The victims have varied socio-economic backgrounds and diverse education levels and may be undocumented or documented.
-The perpetrators target victims by using designed recruitment and control methods that they consider effective.
+The perpetrators target victory using designed recruitment and control methods that they consider effective.
 Homeless and runaway youths are also susceptible to trafficking.
 According to a study conducted in Chicago, fifty-six percent of women forced into commercial sex happened to be runaway youths.

-Explain the currently employed methods to combat human trafficking in the United States, and provide examples to support your findings
+Explain the currently employed methods to combat human trafficking in the United States, and provide examples to support your findings.

 Human Trafficking Prosecution Unit (HTPU)

 The Department of Justice has prosecuted cases of human trafficking in different forms for over twenty years.
-With the Trafficking Victims Protection enactment in the year 2000, the Department obtained additional statutory authorities enabling more prosecutions, more severe punishments imposed on the perpetrators, and improved service provisions to the victims (Chuang, 2005).
-In the year 2007, the Human Trafficking Prosecution Unit was formed in order to consolidate the expertise of human trafficking within a specific prosecution unit and to concentrate on developing novel, multi-jurisdictional, complex, and international cases of human trafficking.
+With the Trafficking Victims Protection enactment in 2000, the Department obtained additional statutory authorities enabling more prosecutions, more severe punishments imposed on the perpetrators, and improved service provisions for the victims (Chuang, 2005).
+In 2007, the Human Trafficking Prosecution Unit was formed to consolidate the expertise of human trafficking within a specific prosecution unit and to concentrate on developing novel, multi-jurisdictional, complex, and international cases of human trafficking.
 The personnel of HTPU includes a senior policy counsel, specialized federal prosecutors, an investigator, a national manager of the program, and a witness-victim specialist.
 A partnership exists between the Attorney General’s office of the United States, law enforcement agencies, and the HTPU to develop investigations and prosecution of human trafficking of national significance that involves human trafficking in general.

 Bilateral Work

 Also, the HTPU has coordinated the United States-Mexico Bilateral Human Trafficking Enforcement Initiative and has collaborated with USAOs, DHS, and the law enforcement counterparts of Mexico (Chuang, 2005).
-Since the year 2009, the law enforcement of Mexico and the United States have been in collaboration to exchange intelligence, leads, and expertise in order to develop high-impact prosecutions and investigations aimed at dismantling networks of human trafficking that operate across the United States-Mexico border, bringing the perpetrators to justice, reuniting the victims with their families, restoration of the dignity and rights of the survivors and the victims.
+Since the year 2009, the law enforcement of Mexico and the United States have been in collaboration to exchange intelligence, leads, and expertise to develop high-impact prosecutions and investigations aimed at dismantling networks of human trafficking that operate across the United States-Mexico border, bringing the perpetrators to justice, reuniting the victims with their families, restoration of the dignity and rights of the survivors and the victims.

 These tactics have been effective since they have led to successful prosecutions both in the United States and Mexico, including United States federal prosecutions of over fifty defendants in numerous cases across the United States, many Mexican state and federal prosecutions of the perpetrators of sex trafficking, and over one hundred and thirty victims were rescued.

-Develop a plan for early detection and proactive response to human trafficking in the United States
+Develop a plan for early detection and proactive response to human trafficking in the United States.

 Prevention